ACodes3/programming-C_Cpp/README.md

 # Programming 1 Repository

-This repository contains C and C++ programs developed for the "Programming 1" course at [Your College/University].
+This repository contains C and C++ programs developed for the "Programming 1" course.

 ## Table of Contents